Open-Attestation/documentation-website/website/docs/verifiable-document/comparison.md

 ## Privacy

-When using Ethereum Smart Contracts, everything will be publicly available.
-As long as someone knows your document store contract address, they will be able to issue how many times you issued, revoked, etc. There are ways to hide data.
-However, you have to keep in mind that if someone really wants to find the information, he will find it.
-It's still public.
+When using Ethereum Smart Contracts, all issuance and revocation events will be publicly viewable.
+As long as someone knows your document store contract address, they will be able to see how many times you issued, revoked, etc.

 For DID, it's the opposite, everything is private.